lsim/faderfox-editor/ec4-v2-vue/vue+vite/README.md

 - Add 'copy to all' features
 - Add UI for link editing
 - Put sysex work on a service worker (vueuse useWebWorkerFn).
 Might help keep the UI responsive
-- IDEA: Shift + Ctrl + nav or Shift + Tab could select a range of encoders (eg for inserting incremental values)
+- IDEA: Shift + Ctrl + nav or eg Alt + Tab could select a range of encoders (eg for inserting incremental values)
-- Send to EC4 link
+- Send to EC4 activity indicator?
+Or a modal you can't dismiss?